 Assemblies with these acoustical underlayments have a higher IIC rating because they block more impact sound.
-So IIC ratings are assigned to floor underlayments not only based on the product’s material, but the floor assembly on which it is installed.
+So IIC ratings are assigned to soundproofing floor underlayments not only based on the product’s material but also the floor assembly on which it is installed.

 For instance, this is often realized in the real world as a ‘neighbor noise’ generated from someone walking on the floor above or other activities.
 Floor soundproofing should be placed underneath the finished flooring and cover the whole floor.
 This can provide a vibration isolation layer to help prevent structural sound from passing through the completed assembly, providing peace and quiet to the occupants below.

 Acoustical Solutions offers a variety of acoustical floor underlayments including Acousti-Mat® and Iso-Step®.

 Acousti-Mat® Floor Underlayment is a material made up of extruded nylon filaments which form a 3-dimensional core that has a non-woven fabric heat-bonded to its upper surface.

 The durable, yet pliable, construction of Acousti-Mat® sound control matting lowers both structural and airborne sound transmission by its ability to convert and store vibrational energy.
 Acousti-Mat® Floor Underlayment has an impressive IIC rating for all assemblies but carries no Sound Transmission Class (STC) rating as stand-alone material.
 Iso-Step® Soundproofing Underlayment is an environmentally-friendly rubber-based product made from recycled tires.
 It offers credible sound reduction for structure-borne noise, with exceptional IIC ratings for all assemblies, and does help increase the STC rating when used in a soundproof flooring assembly.